ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 ### Number of VMs to license
 {: #veeam_ordering-config-vms}

-Specify the number of VMs to license, in increments of 10.
+Specify the number of virtual machines (VMs) to license, in increments of 10.
 At least 10 VMs are required for license management.

 ### Storage size
 {: #veeam_ordering-config-storage-size}